-- A First or Final Written Warning - A period of Suspension - A recommendation that the student voluntarily withdraws from the College with immediate effect - A recommendation, and action, that the student be excluded from the College.
+- A period of Suspension - A recommendation that the student voluntarily withdraws from the College with immediate effect. - A recommendation, and action, that the student be excluded from the College.

 Written warnings, both first and final, will normally be understood to remain in force for the remainder of the academic year or for two terms, whichever is the longer period.
-However, the Director can extend this period by notifying the student if circumstances warrant it.
+However, the Dean can extend this period by notifying the student if circumstances warrant it.